gwankyun/CMake/Help/index.rst

 People encountering CMake for the first time may have different initial goals.
-To learn how to build a source code package downloaded from the internet, start with the :guide:`User Interaction Guide`.
+To learn how to build a source code package downloaded from the internet, start with the :guide:`用户交互指南`.
 This will detail the steps needed to run the :manual:`cmake(1)` or :manual:`cmake-gui(1)` executable and how to choose a generator, and how to complete the build.